Amcache on Windows Server: cadence, coverage, and quirks

 }

-If the binary appears in Amcache and the KeyLastWriteTimestamp is recent, cross-reference with Security 4688 for the actual command-line execution.
-On a server, every command-line use of these tools is worth a look.
+If the binary appears in Amcache and KeyLastWriteTimestamp is recent, cross-reference Security 4688 for actual command-line execution.
+On a server, every command-line use of these tools deserves a look.

 Server Core specifics#

-Server Core (no Desktop Experience) is the leaner installation mode used for production workloads where admin access happens via PowerShell remoting or the management UIs.
+Server Core (no Desktop Experience) is the leaner installation for production workloads where admin happens via PowerShell remoting or management UIs.
 Quirks:

 Even slower appraiser#

 Server Core appraiser intervals of a week or more are normal.
-A hive that has not been updated in two weeks is not necessarily sabotage.
+A hive untouched for two weeks is not necessarily sabotage.

 No interactive Start menu / shortcut data#

-InventoryApplicationShortcut is sparse or empty — there is no Start menu to inventory.
+InventoryApplicationShortcut is sparse or empty.
+No Start menu to inventory.
 Don't pivot on shortcut data on Server Core.

 Some hardened Server Core builds disable the appraiser entirely.
 On those, Amcache is frozen at install time or shortly after.
 Check the appraiser scheduled task and the registry value HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\AmcacheUpdater\DisableScheduled (name varies by build) to confirm.